rankutah/blog/sites/rank-utah/posts/off-page-search-engine-optimization-utah.md

 ## 2\.
 Prominence

-Prominence is the authority of your content.
-For websites and blogs, it’s heavily influenced by the quantity and quality of backlinks, citations, and social shares.
+Prominence is the trust and credibility of your content.
+For websites and blogs, it’s influenced by the quantity and quality of backlinks, citations, and social shares.
 Links act as popularity votes in the eyes of Google.
-While all quality (non-spammy) backlinks are helpful, local backlinks from businesses or people in your area are the most impactful.
-They tie your website/blog to your target location.Another factor that influences the prominence of your website/blog is technical SEO, which focuses on the structure and performance of your website/blog:
+While all quality (non-spammy) backlinks are helpful, local backlinks from businesses or people in your area are often the most impactful.

+Another factor that influences prominence is technical SEO.
+In plain English, that means making sure the website is built in a clean way and loads quickly:

 1. Faster load times: Improves user experience and rankings